 Since then I have developed arthritis, Raynauds disease, alopecia, nerve damage to both legs and water on the brain (cerebral lupus).
 As a result of my body attacking itself seven fingers were partially amputated in 2000.
 I have also had several periods where I have been wheelchair bound due to the severity of the attacks.
 I was working for 12 years for the DSS but had to cease work in 1999 due to my illness.

 My mother was diagnosed with Lupus after I got my diagnosis and I have also discovered that my sister, who died of a heart attack at age 11¾, also had Lupus.
-I'm now 34 years old and still suffering but in spite of everything I'm coping very well and am able to live from day to day with medication and support of family and friends.
-I am now at college and also help other Lupus sufferers who need someone to talk to.
+I'm still suffering but in spite of everything I'm coping very well and am able to live from day to day with medication and support of family and friends.
 If anything the whole experience has made me more confident and outgoing, I hope to raise Lupus awareness by telling my story, it's so important that people are informed about this devastating and widespread illness.